rdipardo/Fornax.Seo/README.md

         | Some info -> info
         | _ ->
             { ContentObject.Default with
-                  Title = title
+                  Title = pageTitle
                   Description = tagline
                   BaseUrl = siteRoot
-                  SiteName = Some title
+                  SiteName = Some pageTitle
                   Headline = Some tagline
                   Author = siteAuthor }